Qos (deity): Origins, meaning and cult

-Costobarus I, whose name meant "Qōs is mighty" was a native Idumean descended from a priestly family attached to this cult.
-After Herod had placed him in command over (στρατηγὀς) Idumea, Costobarus, supported by Cleopatra, eventually tried to prise the kingdom from Herod's Judea.
+Costobarus I, whose name means "Qōs is mighty", was a native Idumean descended from a priestly family attached to this cult.
+After Herod had placed him in command over (στρατηγὀς) Idumea, Costobarus, supported by Cleopatra, eventually tried to seize the kingdom from Herod's Judea.
 In order to garner local support for his defection, he revived the old cult of Qōs, perhaps to get Idumea's rural population, still attached to its traditional gods, to back him.
 The name recurs in the Nabataean language in an inscription at Khirbet et-Tannur, where he is syncretized with the deity Dushara, who is represented flanked by bulls, seated on a throne while wielding in his left hand a multi-pronged thunderbolt, suggestive of a function as a weather god.
 He is also on an altar in Idumean Mamre.

 The deity's name was used as the theophoric element in many Idumean names, including the names of the Edomite kings Qōs-malaku, a tributary of Tiglath-Pileser III and Qōs-gabar a tributary of Esarhaddon.